 Next we walked over to check out the brand new boardwalk through Point Rosa Marsh.
 It’s absolutely wonderful, and I can’t wait to spend time out there after the marsh thaws out.
 There were a couple young girls enjoying the new access to the marsh too; one was practicing her landscape photography skills.

 There were very few birds anywhere in the marsh area.
 We did spot a lone bird perched atop a far tree — possible shrike?
-We watched it move to two other treetops even further away.
+We watched it move to two other treetops even farther away.
 I regretted not having the spotting scope with us but shot a couple photos of the distant bird, hoping to be able to identify it by enlarging it on the computer.
 Eric was confident he saw the black wing markings of a shrike, but upon examination of the photos I just couldn’t tell what it was for sure.
 I’m disappointed to think that I might have seen the shrike but can’t confirm it for my life list.
 I guess even if I knew it had been the shrike, I’d still not be too happy about adding it to my list based on such a distant look.
 Maybe I’ll try again this week, especially if the temperatures get a little higher…the 40s would be excellent.
 Heck, I’ll even take upper 30s…just sayin.

 Before we left the marsh I chatted with this fellow about his dog.
 I asked him if I could take a couple pictures of his dog and he amiably allowed me to do so.
 He even helped get the dog into position for me, telling me the dog’s name was Courage Rydell and that he has his own Facebook page.
 He seemed very proud of his beautiful canine companion.
 I can’t seem to find the dog’s page though, so I’m not sure if I’m spelling it wrong or if the guy was pulling my chain.
 But either way it warmed my heart to hear him brag about how many photo albums he has of the dog, and to watch him stroking the pup as he talked.
 A man and his dog, right?